Don’t Make These Common Mistakes Retiring Overseas

 You may also be required to file a state income tax return if you still maintain a residence in the state in which you lived before retiring as an expat.
 You may consider selling your property and making a variety of other adjustments.
 Aside from your residence, a state may require you to file a state income tax return if you utilize storage facilities, maintain your voter registration, possess a driver’s license, or have any other personal or professional ties to your home state.

 FATCA laws are being enforced worldwide, and you are expected to report any offshore financial accounts that you have if they exceed certain thresholds.

-Don’t make the mistake of closing your US financial accounts when there are so many benefits of leaving them open.
+If you are going to retire overseas, don’t make the mistake of closing your US financial accounts when there are so many benefits of leaving them open.

-If you have a 401(k) or IRA, it’s a good idea to leave these accounts as they are to avoid early withdrawal fees and to keep the ability to make tax-free contributions.
+If you have a 401(k) or IRA, it’s a good idea to maintain these accounts to avoid early withdrawal fees and to keep the ability to make tax-free contributions.
 Even if the foreign country to which you’re moving has a retirement plan that is similar to yours in the United States, it doesn’t mean that it will receive the same tax treatment by the IRS.
 Another benefit of leaving your US accounts open is not having to report balances on those accounts with your FBAR.

 Make sure to perform due diligence to find out how your foreign residency will be treated by the financial institutions at which your investments are held.